 — Paul Brennan (@paulrbrennan) April 20, 2012

-#Breivik: says when he heard on radio the bomb attack had "failed", it was then he decided to travel to Utoya.
+#Breivik: says when he heard on radio the bomb attack had "failed", it was then he decided to travel to Utoya.10.03am: Breivik is asked about how he gained his bomb-making expertise without being discovered.

 — Paul Brennan (@paulrbrennan) April 20, 2012